 Between 1989 and 1995 she was Directrice de Programme at the College International de Philosophie in Paris.
 Her books include Gramsci and Marxist Theory, Hegemony and Socialist Strategy (with Ernesto Laclau), Dimensions of Radical Democracy, The Return of the Political, The Democratic Paradox, On the Political, Agonistics, and Podemos: In the Name of the People (with Íñigo Errejón).

-Dr. Daphina Misiedjan (1987) is an assistant-professor at the International Institute of Social Studies, an associated researcher at the Utrecht Center for Oceans, Water and Sustainability Law and 2020/2021 Fellow at The Netherlands Institute for Advanced Study in the Humanities and Social Sciences.
+Dr. Daphina Misiedjan (1987) is an assistant-professor at the International Institute of Social Studies and 2020/2021 Fellow at The Netherlands Institute for Advanced Study in the Humanities and Social Sciences.
 In addition, she is a board member of the Dutch section of the International Commission of Jurists.

 Dr. Misiedjan specializes in issues concerning human rights (in particular economic, social and cultural rights) and the environment.
 Her book is titled: Towards a Sustainable Human Right to Water.
 Supporting vulnerable people and protecting water resources.